 Tuesday, August 14, 2018Photograph by Maganga Mwagogo, processed utilizing the Agave preset pack by VSCO, one of three new digital film concepts developed by creative director Justin Gorman and myself in collaboration with the tech brand's brilliant image science team.

 Monday, February 26, 2018Feb Mag is now available at the gift shop of The Museum of Contemporary Art.
-Pictured: the cover of Feb Mag, 2017, featuring a photograph made in Chicago in 1976 by Faith Childs-Davis.
+Los Angeles.

 Friday, October 06, 2017This month sees the release of Feb Mag, a bespoke publication for The Underground Museum.
 Purchase a copy at The UM's bookshop or via their online store.